revaturelabs/interviewquestions/Java/Java Basics/Java Setup.md

 - A language that is generated from programming source code but, it cannot be directly executed by the CPU.
 - It is platform independent.
-- It can be run in any computer environment that has a runtime engine for the language.
+- It can run in any computer environment that has a runtime engine for the language.
-- Java is an example for Inermediate language.
+- Java is an example for Intermediate language.
 </blockqoute>
 </details>